This is an overview of how I approach and express my personal pursuits, in both written and visual art.

 As far as the design and aesthetic, perhaps it has heavily influenced me since that’s what I have always surrounded myself with, even as a child.
 (A child in the nineties, might I add—even in 5th grade my peers called me a hippie.)
 I like the personality and drama evident in much of the typography from that era, especially on album art.
 It’s quite expressive.
 I especially love the interactions between letterforms on posters from the Psychedelic Era—they seem to flow together like the blobs of oil in a lava lamp.
 Maybe that was intentional, maybe it was due to the artists’ large doses of LSD.
 Either way, I really dig it.

 Nature.
 I enjoy seeing how elements interact.
 I enjoy observing the unique qualities of wildlife—textures, colors, shapes, etc. I could ramble on and on about this topic, but since I just gave you a diatribe about how much I love records, I’ll keep this section concise.
-I lived and worked on a cruise ship for 7 months (which feels like 7 years, by the way) and being around the sea every single day really made me take notice of how amazing and beautiful it is as a force of nature.
+My career on cruise ships has really opened my eyes to how amazing and beautiful the sea is as a force of nature.
 How it affects everything it touches, and in different ways, and how much variety there can be in something as simple as just “the ocean,” depending on the weather and the region of the world.

-Pencils: Generally just a basic mechanical pencil with 0.7 mm HB lead because it feels very natural; no pressure (ha, artist pun) of using a tool that was specifically designed for creating art.
+When drawing with ink, I use pens such as the Papermate Flair, Microns, Faber Castell Pitt, and Pilot G-2 0.7 mm.
+When drawing with pencil, I generally just use a basic mechanical pencil with 0.7 mm HB lead.
+It feels very natural for me because there is no pressure (ha, artist pun) of using a tool that was specifically designed for creating art.
 (I actually have a favorite pencil that is sentimental to me, and if something ever happens to it I will literally cry.
 I have searched my feelings and already know this to be true.)

 For pieces that are one-off, I like drawing on cardboard, or scrap paper that I then wrinkle and tear—things that are raw and rough.
 If I’m gonna scan in the art for repeated production, I will draw on white card stock or sketchbook paper, something thick and high-contrast.

 I like very simple, basic color palettes and am drawn especially to black and white, or the rich yellow-brown of cardboard.
-What I like about working in black and white is that 1) It leaves an element unanswered; the mind’s eye can imagine several color possibilities and fill in the blanks however it wants, 2) It forces you as an artist to focus more on the form, texture, line, and other elements besides color, and therefore you must say something with those details, 3) There is no such thing as pure black or pure white in nature, so the combination/contrast is quite jarring and eye-catching.
+What I like about working in black and white is that 1) It leaves an element unanswered; the mind’s eye can imagine several color possibilities and fill in the blanks however it wants, 2) It challenges you as an artist to focus more on the form, texture, line, and other elements without relying on color to carry a concept; therefore you must say something with those other details, 3) There is no such thing as pure black or pure white in nature, so the combination/contrast is quite jarring and eye-catching.

 Generally I prefer to work directly with ink rather than pencil, because I feel it causes me to put forth more thought and to take a bit more care.
 Plus, I like that once you make a mark in a certain way, you either have to roll with it or find a creative way to adjust it.
 Or you have to start over entirely, keeping your mistakes in mind while you figure out how to solve the same problem in a different way—kind of like life.